mayukhmondal/ABC-DLS/README.md

 For Model selection and for parameters estimation respectively.
 The first time you run it will also try to install abc from r package manager (automatically).
 Please see [examples/Examples.md](examples/Examples.md) for a detailed guide how to use the codes.
+Right now this code are written and checked in linux system.
+I can not guarantee it will work on other system but you are welcome to try.
 ## Contact
 The code is maintained by Dr. Mayukh Mondal.
 In case you need further assistance please contact <mondal.mayukh@gmail.com>